 Sans the factors that can lead to a failure of probationary employment, regularization process is fairly easy, right?
-Well, on a problematic situation, an erroneous counting of probationary period can spell trouble for the company.
+Well, on a problematic situation, an erroneous counting of probationary period can lead to unnecessary trouble for the company.

 ART.
 281 of PH labor code says Probationary employment shall not exceed six (6) months from the date the employee started working, unless it is covered by an apprenticeship agreement stipulating a longer period.

-From above, it’s quite clear when proby period starts, but as to when this period ends, this is where the confusion and controversy lies.
+From above, it’s quite clear “when” proby period starts, but as to when this period ends, this is where a few confusion lies.

 - One interpretation believed the 6th month employment anniversary as the last day of probationary employment.